 “There are no stars, Cap'n.”

 The thing about all this build-up is that, once we land on the incredibly hostile Skull Island, we cue into a very abrupt and nasty new mood, and one that very swiftly turns the old school adventure yarn into a violent and frightening culture clash.
 Once the Venture nudges through the fog and gets bashed about against the spiky, prehistoric rock formations that ring the island - look at the amazing faces carved by an ancient civilisation into the jagged edifices - all bets are off.
 Now, we have spear and club-wielding Skull Island natives that are truly ferocious and only take prisoners if they then intend to sacrifice them to whatever lives behind that massive wall they shelter beneath.
-Sadly, after their great introduction, the tribe will be forgotten - an element that even Dino's Jessica Lange outing remembered to sign off, with the marvellously eloquent shot of them bowing before their fallen God.
+Sadly, after their great introduction, the tribe will be forgotten - an element that even Dino's Jessica Lange outing remembered to sign off, with the marvellously eloquent shot of them bowing before their fallen God after his tumble into a gas pit.
 But, of course, this middle section is the one that we have all been waiting for and, man, does it deliver in all other respects!
 The veritable avalanche of spectacular imagery that Jackson hurls at you just demands repeat viewing.
 There's just so much going on that the odd lull in the action is actually a blessing.
 The pole-vaulting native snatch-squad that seize Ann during a typhoon; the powerfully intense, almost voodoo-style sacrificial ceremony that is wildly akin to some kind of evening entertainment that a band a orcs would cook up (the bone-punctured natives even resemble a mob of underfed Uruk-hai); Kong's arrival to the flame-spewing, drum-beating summons and his roaring flight back into the jungle with his new plaything clutched in his mighty paw; the brontosaurus stampede that sees men stomped underfoot or pummelled against canyon walls; the seminal log-twisting descent into the steaming abyss of the infamous bug-pit; and Kong's calamitous decision to pursue his new friend into the vile clutches of the gas bomb-hurling, harpoon-firing ambush.
-With more incident packed into this middle act than languished within the entire duration of many of last year's so-called blockbusters, King Kong hits the adrenal accelerator without mercy.
+With more incident packed into this middle act than languish within the entire duration of many so-called blockbusters, King Kong hits the adrenal accelerator without mercy.
 And I haven't even started on the monumental V-Rex smackdown yet.

 “You're the star of this picture - get in character and head towards the animals.”